 Daily Transcription is a US-based transcription company that has been around for at least 14 years now.
 The company serves a huge range of sectors, but it’s well-known in the entertainment industry for transcribing audiotapes.
 Daily Transcription also has clients from foreign countries, so it accepts bilingual transcribers.

 The company pays $0.75 – $0.85 per minute via PayPal.
 Its top-performing transcribers are reportedly making between $300-$900 per week.

 According to Indeed, the average transcriptionist rate at Daily Transcription is $48.52 per hour.

 GoTranscript, formerly known as SpeechtoText, is a translation and transcription company that has worked with Netflix and BBC, among other well-known clients.
-If you’re interested in this company, apply online, study their style guide, and then take an online test.
 Go Transcript pays around $0.60 per audio minute and pays every week via PayPal or Payoneer.

 Read: GoTrancript Review

 BAM offers a variety of transcription projects, mostly in the entertainment and legal fields.
 BAM pays a minimum of $0.75 per audio minute.